arangodb/docs-hugo/site/content/3.12/arangograph/security-and-access-control/single-sign-on/_index.md

 provider (IdP) to the service provider (SP) through an exchange of digitally signed XML documents.

-## IdP-initiated vs SP-initiated SSO
+## IdP-initiated versus SP-initiated SSO

-There are two methods for starting Single Sign-On
+There are generally two methods for starting Single Sign-On:

-   - Identity Provider Initiated (IdP-initiated): you log into the Identity Provider and are then redirected to ArangoGraph
+- **Identity Provider Initiated** (IdP-initiated):
+   You log into the Identity Provider and are then redirected to ArangoGraph.
-   - Service Provider Initiated (SP-initiated): you access the ArangoGraph site which then redirects you to the Identity Provider for authentication
+- **Service Provider Initiated** (SP-initiated):
+   You access the ArangoGraph site which then redirects you to the Identity Provider for authentication.

-ArangoGraph **only supports SP-initiated SSO** because IdP-Initiated is vulnerable to Man-in-the-Middle attacks.
+**ArangoGraph only supports SP-initiated SSO** because IdP-Initiated SSO is vulnerable to Man-in-the-Middle attacks.
 In order to initiate the SSO login process, you must start at ArangoGraph.

 ## Configure SAML 2.0 using Okta